Worship is the center of parish life at Christ Church.

 11:15 AM Morning Prayer in the Church* (2nd / 4th Sundays)

 Using traditional language, Morning Prayer is a service of prayers, scripture, sermon, and music without communion.
 Unique to Anglican spirituality, Morning Prayer is one of two daily offices found in The Book of Common Prayer, created by Archbishop Cranmer in 1549.
 Intended to be a practical means for clergy and lay people to “pray without ceasing,” music at this service is traditional and offered by the Christ Church Choir.

 11:15 AM Discovery Eucharist in All Saints' Hall*

 For young children and families, this service is a modified, slightly abbreviated Holy Eucharist within the informal atmosphere of All Saints' Hall.
 Music selections are child-friendly, offering both traditional and contemporary songs.
-Children are invited to serve as "Young Ministers" (click here to sign up) who participate with special roles during worship.
+Children are invited to serve as "Young Ministers" who participate with special roles during worship.
+To serve, simply find Sarah Ford or Lindsay Masi before each service to sign-up!
 A mix of parents, grandparents and children offer joyful praise in this welcoming environment.

 5:00 PM Holy Eucharist in the Church

 This Eucharist uses the traditional Rite Two liturgy and diverse musical styles such as Taize, contemporary songs, gospel music, and well-known hymns within an informal and casual ethos to offer a contemplative and intimate experience of worship.